PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Traditions, Manners & Etiquette/Nephilim Traditions, Manners & Etiquette.md

 		- For example a master [[Char]] may have dozens of studs on their tails representing every masterpiece recipe/restaurant that they have crafted
 	- Specialty jewerly signifies different life achievements
 	- Nephilim as a whole put more ephasis on representing sucess in their everyday life

+### Afterlife
+Nephilim will leave their corpses nearby major ruins to be eaten by Wan-Martens, Wretchbeaks and other scavengers.
+All of which they consider divine messengers who can take information (and souls) to the world of the Dreamers (The Ancients), skipping over Deliverers in [[Dark Liithos Mysticism]] and directly to be alongside The Great Confessor in the golden heavens of the ancients.

 # Manners
 ### Your Job is not your Life
 I don’t know about you, but I hate when I’m having dinner with someone and all they want to talk about is work.